CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 <figure class="image">
   <img width="500" src = "./figures/task4_result.png" />
-  <figcaption> <b>Fig.4</b> Cross entropy benchmarking fidelity as a function of systematic error in two-qubit gates for random quantum circuits with severl circuit depth. </figcaption>
+  <figcaption> <b>Fig.4</b> Cross entropy benchmarking fidelity as a function of systematic error in two-qubit gates for random quantum circuits with various circuit depth. </figcaption>
 </figure>
 <br></br>
 If the XEB fidelity is zero, the probability distribution is uniform and hence it is easy to simulate classically.
 This means that the quantum supremacy diminishes.
 Therefore it is extremely important to suppress noise as much as possible to keep XEB non-zero while increasing the quantum circuit size.